Semiring Programming: A Declarative Framework for Generalized Sum Product Problems: Introduction

-\begin{itemize} \item Semirings have been successfully shown to unify specifications such as finding a solution versus counting the number of solutions \cite{Bistarelli:2004:SSC:993462}. \item Weighted model counting represents perhaps the simplest approach to reason about weights on possible worlds and elegantly decouples the logical representation from the weight function \cite{DBLP:journals/ai/ChaviraD08}. \item Probabilistic programming languages like Church can appeal to their host languages (e.g. LISP) to naturally support composition and abstraction. \end{itemize} As a framework, SP is set up to allow the modeler to freely choose the logical theory (syntax and semantics) and so everything from non-classical logical consequence to real-arithmetic is fair game.
+In this paper, we propose a new declarative framework called \emph{semiring programming} (SP) that attempts to generalize AMC.
+Our main thesis is to still formulate computations as the sum product problem, but we will rigorously define a semantics that not only defines AMC in \emph{unbounded} domains, but also \emph{non-standard} (e.g., non-monotonic) ones.
+To put the proposal in perspective, consider that Eugene Freuder \cite{freuder} famously quipped: ``constraint programming represents one of the closest approaches computer science has yet made to the Holy Grail of programming: the user states the problem, the computer solves it."
+The underlying idea was summarized in the slogan: The vision of SP builds upon this equation in that: Thus a model is expressed in a logical system in tandem with a semiring and a weight function.
+As a framework, SP is set up to allow the modeler to freely choose the logical theory (syntax and semantics) and so everything from non-classical logical consequence to real-arithmetic is fair game.
 Together with a semiring and these weights, a program computes the \emph{count}.
 Our task will be to show that the usual suspects from AI disciplines, such as SAT, CSP, Bayesian inference, and convex optimization can be: (a) expressed as a program, and (b) count is a solution to the problem, that is, the count can be a \{\emph{yes}, \emph{no}\} answer in SAT, a probability in Bayesian inference, or a bound in convex optimization.
-In other words, the count is shown to provide abstractions for challenging AI tasks.
+In other words, the count is shown to \emph{semantically abstract} challenging AI tasks.
 We will also demonstrate a variety of more complex problems, such as matrix factorization, and one on compositionality.

-The fundamental question, then, is this: how are to we provide a semantics for such a programming language?
-It is not possible to piggyback on mathematical accounts of optimization problems in an obvious way, because the language is allowed to be richer than what is usually assumed.
-That is a central focus of this paper.

-At the outset, we remark that our concern here is on the formal nature and generality of the framework, in terms of its modeling capabilities.
-Ideas on solvers are left to a discussion, and their realizations to the future.